 By Feng Pan, 4/1/2007

-Fragile X syndrome (FXS) is the most common form of inherited mental retardation.
+Fragile X syndrome (FXS) is the most common form of inherited intellectual disability.
 Previous studies have revealed an overabundance of long and thin postsynaptic dendritic spines in the brains of FXS patients, suggesting that abnormal formation and plasticity of neuronal connections play important roles in behavioral and learning deficits associated with FXS.

 Together, the proposed study will provide new insight into the mechanisms underlying abnormal synaptic plasticity in FMRP deficient mice and a solid basis for developing new therapeutic interventions.